FlowFuse/website/src/blog/2023/01/flowforge-1-3-0-released.md

 - SSO users not redirected to editor when signing in [#1481](https://github.com/flowforge/flowforge/issues/1481)

-## Contributors TO DO!
+## Contributors

-We'd like the thank the following for their contributions to this release:
+We'd like to thank the following for their contributions to this release:

-[flecoufle](https://github.com/flecoufle) for their work on [#59](https://github.com/flowforge/docker-compose/pull/59)
+[flecoufle](https://github.com/flecoufle) for their work on [#89](https://github.com/flowforge/helm/pull/89)

 As an open-source project, we welcome community involvement in what we're building.
 If you're interested in contributing, checkout our [guide in the docs](https://flowforge.com/docs/contribute/).